r-mccarty/bed-presence-sensor/README.md

 *   **Phase 2: State Machine + Debouncing** - Temporal filtering for reliability ✅ **DEPLOYED**
 *   **Phase 3: Automated Calibration + Distance Windowing** - MAD statistics + HA services ✅ **DEPLOYED**

+See the [Development Scorecard](docs/development-scorecard.md) for a consolidated view of what shipped in each phase, validation evidence, and upcoming work.

 For a complete technical breakdown, see the [**Project Architecture**](docs/ARCHITECTURE.md).

 ## ✨ Key Features